 Primary Education: Educación basica or basic education comprises 6 grades starting at age 6.
 The curriculum focuses on Spanish, English, math, science, social studies, history, civics, art, physical education, and religious studies.
-In 2023, some

-93% of children the appropriate age were enrolled in basic education.
+In 2022, some 96% of children the appropriate age were enrolled in basic education.

 Secondary Education: Secondary education comprises 4 years in an academic or technical/vocational program.
 After the 8th grade, students must pass national exams in Spanish, math, and the social and natural sciences.
 In their final year, some 40% of secondary students pass the Prueba de Orientación y Medición Académica (Orientation and Academic Measurement Test) required for admission to higher education programs.
 Graduates of both academic and technical tracks may continue to post-secondary education.
-In 2023, about 78% of students of the appropriate age were enrolled in secondary education.
+In 2022, about 80% of students of the appropriate age were enrolled in secondary education.
 Of note, girls and urban-dwellers tend to enroll at higher rates than boys and rural residents.
-Girls represented some 62% of technical/vocational students in 2018, but in 2023 the percentage has dropped to only 7%.
+Further, girls represented some 62% of technical/vocational students in 2018.

 Post-Secondary: While the UASD remains the only public university, the DR is also home to 7 private universities and some 26 other institutions of higher learning, such as trade schools, technical-vocational institutions, and teacher training colleges.
-Prominent private universities include the Universidad Católica Madre y Maestra (Catholic University Mother and students.
+Prominent private universities include the Universidad Católica Madre y Maestra (Catholic University Mother and enrollment largely inaccessible to rural students.
 Consequently, while 77% of female Dominicans aged 18-24 attended higher education programs in 2022, just 43% of male residents of that age were enrolled.
-Overall, women attend university at higher rates than men, with some 23% of women aged 25 and older having completed a postsecondary degree in 2023, compared to just 14% of men.
+Overall, women attend university at higher rates than men, with some 42% of women aged 25 and older having completed a postsecondary degree in 2017, compared to just 21% of men.

-Teacher) and Universidad Nacional Pedro Henríquez Ureña (Pedro Henríquez Ureña National University).
-While public university fees are low for citizens, living costs associated with pursuing education in urban areas make enrollment largely inaccessible to rural
+Teacher) and Universidad Nacional Pedro Henríquez Ureña (Pedro Henríauez Ureña National University).
+While public university fees are low for citizens. livina costs associated with pursuina education in urban areas make